yinyajun/Details-In-Recommendation/README.md

-# Recommender-In-Detail
+# Details-In-Recommendation

-As its name suggests,`Recommender-In-Detail` is a package which offers detailed implementations of state-of-the-art techniques and basic methods in recommendation.
+As its name suggests,`Details-In-Recommendation` is a package which offers detailed implementations of state-of-the-art techniques and basic methods in recommendation.
 Most of them could be used in production environments through simple modifications.
 The structure of the package is as follows:

 1. `models`: contains many sub-package which implements recommendation methods.
 2. `metrics`: some metrics to evaluate recommendation.